Life With Braces in Sunrise, FL

 Damaged appliances can increase the length of your treatment process (boo!), so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.

 If at any time you think your appliances are damaged or have questions, it's best to contact our office.

 If you do play sports, we recommend that you wear a mouthguard to protect your teeth and your appliance.
-We'll discuss your sports career at any appointment and can help you find the right mouthguard for the best protection.
+We'll discuss your sports career at an appointment and can help you find the right mouthguard for the best protection.

-You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm saltwater, as prescribed above.
-To learn more about what to do in an emergency, visit our emergency dental care page below.
+You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm salt water, as prescribed above.
+To learn more about what to do in an emergency, visit our emergency dental care page.